WMTU-FM

 WMTU-FM 91.9 is a campus radio station run by the students at Michigan Technological University.
-It is found in the basement of Wadsworth Hall.
-It works 24 hours a day, 7 days a week.
-Staff is constituted of a volunteer general staff featuring a general manager and six different departments as well as the air staff.
-Open DJ signups are held the first Wednesday and Thursday of each semester, including the summer tracks.
+It is found in the basement of Wadsworth Hall, broadcasts 24 hours a day, 7 days a week, and is operated by a volunteer air staff, general staff, department heads, and a general manager.

 History

 The station's precursor, WVRW (Voice of Radio, Wadsworth), began broadcasting in 1956, as a carrier current AM station.
 It changed its callsign to WRS (Wadsworth Radio Service) two years later, to show that it now served all dormitories on campus.
-The current WMTU callsign was adopted in 1975.
-Two years after that WMTU began broadcasting as a cable FM station via the local cable television system.
-The 24-hour format, with three-hour shows, was adopted two years later in 1979.
+The current callsign "WMTU" was adopted in 1975.
+Two years after that change, WMTU began broadcasting as a cable FM station via the local cable television system.
+A 24-hour format, with three-hour shows, was adopted two years later in 1979.

-In 1993 WMTU received an FM broadcasting license from the Federal Communications Commission (FCC).
-The following year the station began over-the-air broadcasting from atop the Mechanical Engineering and Engineering Mechanics building on the Michigan Tech campus with an effective radiated power of 100 watts.
-In 1998 WMTU began broadcasting via RealAudio, utilizing a Helix server located in the basement of Michigan Tech's Electrical Engineering Resources Center (EERC).
+In 1993, WMTU received an FM broadcasting license from the Federal Communications Commission (FCC).
+The following year, the station began over-the-air broadcasting from atop the Mechanical Engineering and Engineering Mechanics building on the Michigan Tech campus with an effective radiated power of 100 watts.
+In 1998, WMTU began broadcasting via RealAudio, utilizing a Helix server located in the basement of Michigan Tech's Electrical Engineering Resources Center (EERC).

-In 2004 renovations to Wadsworth Hall resulted in a move from the original location next to the Tri-Hall Weight Club to a temporary location near the Campus Cafe.
-In 2005 the FCC approved a request for WMTU to move its transmitter to a university-owned tower atop Arcadia Hill.
+In 2004, renovations to Wadsworth Hall resulted in a move from the original location next to the Tri-Hall Weight Club to a temporary location near the Campus Cafe.
+In 2005, the FCC approved a request for WMTU to move its transmitter to a university-owned tower atop Arcadia Hill.
 This allowed the station to upgrade its power from 100 watts to 4400 watts effective radiated power, providing coverage to campus as well as many surrounding communities.
-Later that year the station returned to its original location, now sporting a new "storefront" look along with nearly triple the music storage space.
+Later that year, the station returned to its original location in the basement of Wadsworth hall, now sporting a new "storefront" look to its DJ booth along with nearly triple the music storage space.
 Renovations also resulted in a "commons" area outside of the station, used for small concerts and other activities, as well as a room which the WMTU staff uses for weekly meetings.

-In 2009 WMTU changed its daily schedule to 12 two-hour shows.
-In 2012 the station remodeled its DJ booth with new equipment and a new look, and began broadcasting continuous 24-hour broadcast over breaks for the first time.
+In 2009, WMTU changed its daily schedule to 12 shows in two-hour blocks.
+In 2012, the station remodeled its DJ booth with new equipment and a new look, and began a continuous, partially automated, 24-hour broadcast.